martinberlin/cale-idf/README.md

 - **cale-sensor.cpp** Same as cale.cpp but it has a sensor interrupt when a GPIO goes HIGH (Rising) this triggers a new image request
 - **cale-7-color.cpp** Example to retrieve an 4 bits image and send it with up to 7 colors the 5.65 Acep epaper

-Best settings on CALE.es website that we found to display color photos with cale-7-color is to use Dither mode: 3x3 and Bits per pixel 24.
+Best settings on CALE.es website that we found to display color photos with cale-7-color is to use **Dither mode: 3x3** and **Bits per pixel: 24**.
 This is downgraded to 4bpp using dithering but that's really ok since 16 colors are more than the epaper supports.
 It's not a great photo quality but this epapers where designed to make labels and supermarket prices, not to display quality color pictures.

 ROADMAP

+    2021->Oct->Dec Testing other projects and small pause (Lot's of other work that are not electronics related...)
     2021->Aug->Oct Imaging libraries: Adding JPG support and optimizing processes 2021-Jun->Aug Parallel interaction research: UX on epaper displays 2021-Mar till June Enabling touch support to enable UX design in ESP32